XorreAI/Miydi-Maps/README.md

 - **National Center for Education Statistics**: Supplying educational statistics, including school district demographics and performance metrics.
 - **Environmental Protection Agency**: Contributing environmental data, including pollution statistics and land use data by region.
 - **Reputable Data Companies**: Partnering with leading data providers to include comprehensive datasets on consumer behavior, health statistics, and economic activities at the zip code level.

+The raw datasets are included in the Raw Data Sources directory.
+Most can be downloaded directly from Data.gov.

 It's important to note that our repository contains the most recently released data from each source as of November 2023.
 However, given the varying publication frequencies (monthly, yearly, etc.) of our data sources, slight discrepancies in the timing of data releases may occur.